the-alex/vps-talk-c4cs/README.md

 # Virtual Private Servers Talk

+## Slides
+You can run the slides locally by navigating to `./presentaion` and running the command `python -m SimpleHTTPServer` for python 2 and `python -m http.server` for python 3.

 ## Goals
 By the end of this talk, students should understand how to create and use a virtual private server, as well as understand how they are used 'in the cloud'.